 For thrilling rides and world-class entertainment, visit Six Flags New England in Agawam, MA!
 Home to ten world class coasters and family fun like Wiggles World, Thomas Town, and Looney Tunes Movie Town.
 Brave the twisted new world of Bizarro, a surreal coaster, the peculiar creature from Htrae where inhabitants believe in doing the opposite of Earthly things.
-Experience fog and fiery flame effects timed perfectly with heart-pumping audio for an unforgettable ride DISCOUNT ADMISSION TICKETS ARE SOLD AT THE CAMPGROUND, ADULTS ONLY $31 EACH.
+Experience fog and fiery flame effects timed perfectly with heart-pumping audio for an unforgettable ride DISCOUNT ADMISSION TICKETS ARE SOLD AT THE CAMPGROUND, FOR ONLY $40 EACH.

 If you're a basketball fan, then you must visit the Basketball Hall of Fame in Springfield.
 There are interactive kiosks loaded with Hall of Famer data and trivia, a basketball-themed restaurant, a Reebok Concept Store and a Hall of Fame gift shop.
 Then you can hit the full-size "Center Court" for some shooting, passing and other skill challenges or head to the second floor's high-tech, experiential attractions that allow you to measure your vertical leap, sit in the broadcaster's seat, coach a team to victory or even play a game of "Virtual Hoops."